PremModhaOfficial/notes/notes/observability.md

 ### First Review (24-48 hours)
 - [ ] Can I recall the core concept without looking?
 - [ ] Do the connections still make sense?
-- [ ] Any new insights or applications?
+- [ ] New insights or applications?

 ### Weekly Review
 - [ ] Can I teach this concept to someone else?